-Combined Radium 226/228 Some people who drink water co ontaining radium 226 (or 228 in excess of the MCL over many years may have an increased risk of getting cancer.
-Violation Type Violation Begin Violation End Violation Explanation MONITORING, ROUTINE MAJOR 07/01/2024 09/30/2024 We failed to test our drinking water for the contaminant and period indicated.
+Combined Radium 226/228

+Some people who drink water containing radium 226 or 228 in excess of the MCL over many years may have an increased risk of getting cancer.

+Violation Type Violation Begin Violation End Violation Explanation MONITORING, ROUTINE MAJOR 07/01/2024 We failed to test our drinking water for the contaminant and period indicated.
 Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.

-Gross alpha including ra don and uranium Certain minerals are radioacti of the MCL over many years may known as alpha radiation.
-Some people who drink water containing alpha emitters in excess ancer.
+Gross alpha including radon and uranium

+Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
+Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.

+Violation Type Violation Begin Violation End Violation Explanation MONITORING, ROUTINE MAJOR 07/01/2024 We failed to test our drinking water for the contaminant and period indicated.
+Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.

+Uranium

+Some people who drink water containing uranium in excess of the MCL (30 ug/L) over many years may have increased risk of getting cancer and kidney toxicity.

 Violation Type Violation Begin Violation End Violation Explanation MONITORING, ROUTINE MAJOR 07/01/2024 09/30/2024 We failed to test our drinking water for the contaminant and period indicated.
 Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.
-Uranium Some people who drink water co ontaining uranium in e excess of the MC L (30 ug/L) over many years may have increased risk of getting cancer and kidney toxicity.
-Violation Type Violation Begin Violation End Violation Explanation MONITORING, ROUTINE MAJOR 07/01/2024 09/30/2024 We failed to test our drinking water for the contaminant and period indicated.
-Because o this failure, we cannot be sure of the quality of our drinking water during the period indicated.
 MONITORING, ROUTINE MAJOR 10/01/2024 12/31/2024 We failed to test our drinking water for the contaminant and period indicated.
-Because o this failure, we cannot be sure of the quality of our drinking water during the period indicated.
+Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.

-Monitoring Violations Annual Notice

-IMPORTANT INFORMATION ABOUT YOUR DRINKING WATER

-Monitoring Requirements Not Met for Village of South Wilmington

-Our water system violated several drinking water standards over the past year.
-Even though these were not emergencies, as our customers, you have a right to know what happened and what we did to correct these situations.

-We are required to monitor your drinking water for specific contaminants on a regular basis.
-Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During July-September 2024 we receive the results of the samples in a timely manner for Combined Radium, Combined Uranium, and Gross Alpha Particle Activity and therefore cannot be sure of the quality of our drinking water during that time.

-What should I do?

-There is nothing you need to do at this time.

-The table below lists the contaminant(s) we did not properly test for during the last year, how often we are supposed to sample for Combined Radium, Combined Uranium, and Gross Alpha how many samples we are supposed to take, how many samples we took, when samples should have been taken, and the date on which follow-up samples were (or will be) taken.

-Contaminant Required sampling frequency Number of samples taken When all samples should have been taken When samples were or will be taken Combined Radium, Combined Uranium, Gross Alpha Particle 1 Each 1 Each July- September 2024 September 24, 2024

-What happened?
-What is being done?

-The sample period ends September 30, 2024 the samples were collected September 24, 2024 but the results from the samples did not get generated till October 24, 2024 from the lab.
+The sample period ends September 30, 2024, the samples were collected on September 24, 2024 but the results were not lab did not get generated till October 24, 2024.
+This caused the violation, the village operators will start collecting the samles earlier so the results are generated on time.